Bert-Proesmans/medici/README.md

 * Usability design

-	- The macro `build_automaton` is a big mess currently and effort must be put into reducing the time to comprehend what it's components do.
+	- The macro `build_automaton` is a big mess currently and effort must be put into reducing the time to comprehend what its components do.
 	- A lot of code can be seen as boilerplate, like `exec_action_listeners`.
 The main blocker here is that most boilerplate code actually needs to know the actual Game structure and other components built through `build_automaton`.